chamsok/smart-ip-autofill/README.md

 - On TikTok pages: only `tiktok.com` URLs
 - Limits: 30 (FB/IG) or 100 (default/TikTok)
 - The popup disables the action button until inputs are valid

-## Troubleshooting

-- Button disabled?
-Check the URL counter message for validation errors or limits
-- Nothing fills?
-Ensure the page isn’t a restricted scheme (e.g., Chrome Web Store)
-- SPA pages sometimes need a re‑open of the popup after navigation
-- Still stuck?
-Open DevTools Console for messages and try again

 ## Changelog (1.0.5)